Naples, FL is known for high-end shopping, fine dining, and, of course, beaches. But did you know the city also has some great museums to check out?

 The Baker Museum

-One of the best fine arts museums in Florida, the Baker Museum offers fifteen galleries as well as hosting multiple traveling exhibitions.
-Some of the displays come from the permanent collection, which is absolutely amazing.
-You can also attend a variety of lectures and artist talks.
+The Baker Museum is one of the best fine arts museums in Florida and offers fifteen galleries as well as hosting multiple traveling exhibitions.
+These traveling displays complement the permanent collection of modern and contemporary art.
+They also have several educational opportunities such as lectures and artist talks.

 The Revs Institute